valnmv/vbackup/README.md

 * FileIndexer traverses the directories
 * Compressor runs the threads that compress source data chunks
 * BlockWriter thread stores compressed blocks to disk
-* ProgressIndicator shows time elapsed and current % complete.
+* ProgressIndicator shows time elapsed and current % complete during compression

 The objects are independent of each other.
 The Archiver creates and wires them with lambda functions, so that FileIndexer can store in the index the file